polius/meteornext-docs/docs/guides/deployments.md

 As we can see in the first screenshot of this section, the results table shows the execution of a `SELECT * FROM employees` query in different servers and databases.

 Imagine that after executing this query we would like to get the employee that earns more money.
-Having all the SELECTs results in JSON format would be a bit unfortable to perform any sorting by a column name.
+Having all the SELECTs results in JSON format, it is a bit unhandy to perform any sorting by a column name.

 - Execution Outputs